eaton11/ChainGang/README.md

 ```
 The solution is the `.Up()` method.
 It traverses "up" the Gang by one Chain.

-*Note:* Where we indent when we call the *Chain* method, we would unindent when calling the *Up* method:
+*Note:* Where we indent when we call the *Chain* method, we would un-indent when calling the *Up* method:
 ```javascript
 Gang().Element("div").Id("parent")
 	.Chain("p").Id("child1")